wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/introduction-cloud-app-security/includes/2-what-is.md

 ### What does Defender for Cloud Apps do?

-Defender for Cloud Apps acts as a Cloud Access Security Broker (CASB).
+Defender for Cloud Apps acts as a cloud access security broker (CASB).
 You use CASBs as a gatekeeper to your organizational data.
 You use a CASB to provide the following capabilities:

 - discover how users use organizational apps
 - monitor user activities for suspicious or unusual behavior